voicegain/zoom-recorder/README.md

 ## Viewing meetings in Web Console

-You will be able to see the Zoom recorder Meetings under the Meetings in the left hand menu.
+You will be able to see the recorded Zoom Meetings under the Meetings in the left hand menu.

 ![Zoom Meeting Recorder view meetings](ZMR-5-wc.PNG)

+Click on the View icon to see the transcript and play back the meeting audio.